rsyncOSX/RsyncOSXdocs/content/post/RsyncParameters.md

 +++
 author = "Thomas Evensen"
 date = "2021-04-16"
-title =  "RsyncOSX default parameters" tags = ["parameters to rsync"] categories = ["rsync parameters"] lastmod = "2020-07-16"
+title =  "Parameters to rsync" tags = ["parameters to rsync"] categories = ["rsync parameters"] description = "RsyncOSX allows the user to set parameters to rsync." lastmod = "2020-07-16"
 +++

 RsyncOSX implements default parameters which are working fine for simple synchronize and restore tasks.
 The actual parameters used in tasks are depended upon executing rsync over **network connection** or not.
 Which standard parameters to use is computed during startup of application by reading the configuration file.
 The user can also remove default parameters if required.

 ## Default rsync parameters